Grief is in two parts.

 Because much of what you learned about grief as a child and pass on as a parent is not helpful and may actually hinder healing, and the truth is that going through grief is how we heal.

-Because children who don't look like they're grieving really are, and the sibling who has lost a sibling wonders what will happen to them and needs to know they're cherished, cared for, capable of healing, and can look forward to good things.
+Because children who don't look like they're grieving really are, and the sibling who has lost a sibling wonders what will happen to them and needs to know they're cherished, cared for, and can look forward to good things.

 Because good grief is healing, but without choice actions to anchor good intentions, good grief beliefs, and essential messages, it's easy to revert to familiar, less helpful habits and miss out on the gift of good grief.

-For parents of bereaved siblings ages birth-10 years
+for parents of grieving siblings ages 1-10 yrs.

 See Your Way Forward After Child Loss

-The program begins with See Your Way Forward After Child Loss (SYWF), a two-month discovery process for parents to identify where in your grief journey you are now and why it's exactly where you're supposed to be.
-You learn what's true about grief, that what you're experiencing is normal, and that going straight through grief is how you'll see your way forward.
+See Your Way Forward After Child Loss (SYWF) takes parents through a discovery process to identify where in their grief journey they are now and why it's exactly where they're supposed to be.
+They learn what's true about grief, that what they're experiencing is normal, and that going straight through grief is how they'll see their way forward.

 You will learn: